rf19l/pod-test-04-6/README.md

 Issue is in this file:
 shared/build/cocoapods/synthetic/IOS/build/Pods.build/Release-iphoneos/AEPCore.build/Objects-normal/arm64/AEPCore-Swift.h

-AEPLogLevel is defined in AEPServices package.
+AEPLogLevel is defined in AEPRulesEngine

 Possible fixes:
 1. Create a header file AEPLogLevelFix with the enum definition and add it to the shared module build.gradle.kts pod declaration